appriss/climax/README.markdown

  * Calls the `post_main` method of your application class if it exists.
 This is a good place to put code that should run once when your application is exiting.

-Here is a slightly larger example that shows more of climax\'s features:
+Here is a slightly larger example that shows more of climax's features:

     require 'climax'